Wibs

 Western India Baker's Association (Wibs) is a brand of bread originated in Mumbai, India in 1973.
 It has been a staple in many Mumbai households and is especially favored by local sandwich makers.
 In 2019 it had a 46% market share of Mumbai's sliced bread market.

 Products

-Wibs makes 4 categories of products: White bread, wholemeal bread, Sweet bread and buns.
+Wibs makes 4 categories of products: white bread, wholemeal bread, sweet bread, and buns.

-It's staple product is sliced white bread which is sold as either 400g loaves wrapped in plastic or 800g loaves wrapped in wax paper.
+Its staple product is sliced white bread, which is sold as either 400g loaves wrapped in plastic or 800g loaves wrapped in wax paper.